Trujillo-Group/trujillo_group_resources/tutorials/gaussian_submission/README.md

 **Congratulations**, you have optimised your first molecule!
 You can now try to run more complex systems like a benzene ring, an amino acid, ionic compounds or bigger molecules like caffeine.
+Or you can try model a full reaction path through the available SN2_tutorial!

 Play around and do not hesitate to ask any of the group members if you have any questions.